MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning.md

 ms.custom: azcat-ai
 ---

-# Batch scoring on Azure for deep learning models
+# Batch scoring of deep learning models on Azure

 This reference architecture shows how to apply neural style transfer to a video, using Azure Machine Learning. *Style transfer* is a deep learning technique that composes an existing image in the style of another image.
 This architecture can be generalized for any scenario that uses batch scoring with deep learning. [**Deploy this solution**](#deploy-the-solution).